helenquach/DH110-HelenQuach/Assignment05/Assignment05.md

 Here is [more information on personas and usage scenarios for this project.](https://github.com/helenquach/DH110-HelenQuach/blob/main/Assignment04/Assignment04.md)

 #### Purpose of Low-Fidelity Prototype
 The purpose of low-fidelity prototyping is to test the functionality and flow of the design before investing in a fully developed product.
+I want to see if users are able to intuitively learn how to complete the tasks at first glance of the design.
+I also want to identify obvious problems in the design that I can potentially fix before developing a more high-fidelity prototype.

 ## Tasks
 The low-fidelity prototype supports the following tasks: